Aswang (1994 film): Casting

-Post production and release
+Post-production and release

 Most of the cast and crew accepted deferred wage payments based on the eventual revenue the film would make.
 Although Martin and Poltermann planned for a direct-to-video release, they received numerous offers to run the film in theaters which would have put their movie on screens nationwide.
-The two producers were had concerns about choosing an appropriate distributor, as they preferred choosing one who shared their vision of the film over how much revenue they could make from it.
+The two producers had concerns about choosing an appropriate distributor, as they preferred choosing one who shared their vision of the film over how much revenue they could make from it.

 The film was made on a budget of around $110,000, although some sources say it was $150,000, which was expected to be made back from a video release.
 Profit was expected to come from overseas theatrical releases in countries such as Germany, Bulgaria and South Korea.
 Around 20,000 video units were produced with an expected sale price of $89 each, although Poltermann commented that he "wouldn't spend 89 dollars for it."

 It was one of only 65 films selected to be shown at the Sundance Film Festival out of over 800 applicants and was regarded by The Daily Utah Chronicle as being "this year's most promising midnight attraction."
 On describing the film, Poltermann said "it was the idea that if you set out to make a cult film, you almost certainly won't", suggesting that they took an absurd premise and coupled it with equally absurd dialogue but played it out as straight and serious as was possible, noting that the film's humor comes from its absurdity.
 Poltermann considered the film "ridiculous and camp and over-the-top" and that both he and Martin did not take it too seriously as they wanted a film that was "ridiculous enough to be a form of escapism."
 It was given a rating of NC-17, adults only.